bioinformatics-centre/kaiju/README.md

 ###Creating summary
 The program `kaijuReport` can convert Kaiju's tab-separated output file into a summary report file for a given taxonomic rank, e.g., genus.
-It requires the nodes.dmp and names.dmp files from the NCBI taxonomy in order to map the taxon identifiers from Kaiju's output to the taxon names.
+It requires the `nodes.dmp` and `names.dmp` files for mapping the taxon identifiers from Kaiju's output to the corresponding taxon names.
 ```
 kaijuReport -t nodes.dmp -n names.dmp -i kaiju.out -r genus -o kaiju.out.summary
 ```